 - Only people with Zoom accounts can be pre-assigned to breakout rooms.

 - The only way to pre-assign members from a different Zoom account is to use the Upload a CSV option.
 If using this option, the CSV MUST be uploaded as you are creating the meeting.
 The CSV may not save if you attempt to add it later.

 - If you are having a meeting with both regular Zoom AND Protected Zoom users, use this option.

 Have someone with a Teacher role in the course download the Canvas gradebook to get the list of users to copy/paste in the CSV.

 - Expect some participants to end up in the wrong rooms.
 Ensure that you as the host are prepared to adjust assignments, or pass the host role to someone else to allow them to adjust the assignments (the host role can be passed back or reclaimed once this is done).

 No more than 200 participants can be pre-assigned to breakout rooms, regardless of the capacity of the meeting.

 - If someone joins the meeting while the breakout rooms are in session, even if the person was pre-assigned, they won't be sent into a breakout room and will be sitting in the main session.
-To mitigate this, create 1 fewer breakout room than you intend to use, and leave some participants unassigned so that the main session is effectively one of the breakout rooms.
+To mitigate this, create one fewer breakout rooms than you intend to use and leave some participants unassigned so that the main session is effectively one of the breakout rooms.
 That way, someone is there if a person joins late.